 Table 1.
-Summary of causes (expressed by states) of delayed and non payment of contributions and potential measures to address such causes
+Summary of some of the causes (expressed by states) of delayed and non payment of contributions and potential measures to address such causes

 Cause of delayed or non payment Potential to influence cause?
 Measures to address or mitigate cause of delay a.
 Missions (Geneva or New York) 1.
-Delayed transmission of invoices for contributions from Missions to Capitals. √ The ATT Secretariat could request that States provide the contact details (email) of the relevant person or department in capital that is responsible for paying financial contributions so the invoice is sent directly to this person/department (in addition to the Mission and others that may be on the ATT mailing list).
-National Points of Contact could be encouraged to/tasked with following up with the relevant payment department to ensure they have received the invoice.
-3. Change of staff familiar with facilitating the transmission of invoices to capitals and following up on the processing of invoices in capitals. ♦ It is unlikely the ATT Secretariat would or could be alerted to such changes in staff (in a systematic or meaningful way).
+Delayed transmission of invoices for contributions from Missions to Capitals. ✓ The ATT Secretariat could request that States provide the contact details (email) of the relevant person or department in capital that is responsible for paying financial contributions so the invoice is sent directly to this person/department (in addition to the Mission and others that may be on the ATT mailing list).
+2. National Points of Contact could be encouraged to/tasked with following up with the relevant payment department to ensure they have received the invoice.
+2. Change of staff familiar with facilitating the transmission of invoices to capitals and following up on the processing of invoices in capitals. ♦ It is unlikely the ATT Secretariat would or could be alerted to such changes in staff (in a systematic or meaningful way).
 However, National Points of Contact could play a role in ensuring a smooth transition regarding ATT matters when changes in staff occur. b.
-Capitals 4.
-Turnover of staff familiar with facilitating payment of invoices from international conventions. × 5.
+Capitals 3.
 Delayed transmission of invoices from offices that receive invoices (normally policy/foreign relations/legal offices) to offices that process and pay the invoices (normally finance offices). ✓ As indicated above, the ATT Secretariat could request information regarding the contact details of persons directly involved in payments; and the National Points of Contact could be encouraged to/tasked with the responsibility of following up.
-6. Delayed transmission of invoices from Foreign Ministries that receive invoices to other Ministries responsible for payment of invoices. ✓ As indicated above, the ATT Secretariat could request information regarding the contact details of persons directly involved in payments; and the National Points of Contact could be encouraged to/tasked with the responsibility of following up.
+4. Delayed transmission of invoices from Foreign Ministries that receive invoices to other Ministries responsible for payment of invoices. ✓ As indicated above, the ATT Secretariat could request information regarding the contact details of persons directly involved in payments; and the National Points of Contact could be encouraged to/tasked with the responsibility of following up.
+5. Elaborate national financial rules (procedures) to be complied with before payment of invoices can be processed. ♦ Members of the Management Committee and the Bureau (including the President) could be tasked with approaching and encouraging non-paying States in their respective regions to honour their financial obligations e.g. via their embassies and through demarches.

-ATT/CSP4.MC/2018/MC/298/PM2.ProposalUnpaidContr
+ATT/CSP4.MC/2018/MC/353/Conf.UnpaidContr